Itheum/sdk-mx-data-nft/README.md

 This SDK is currently focused on interacting with the Itheum's Data NFT technology that's deployed to the MultiversX blockchain.

-## DO NOT USE -- IN ACTIVE DEV --
+## -- CAUTION: IN ACTIVE DEV --

-You should not be using this yet, if you **really really** want to use it, the come over to our discord at https://itheum.io/discord and speak to us for assistance.
+This SDK is in active development and probably has many bugs.
+If you **really really** want to use it, the come over to our discord at https://itheum.io/discord and speak to us for assistance.

 ## Dev